-If you find that your motherboard’s BIOS doesn’t provide the configurable features that you’re after, installing a software application like SpeedFan is an option.
+If your motherboard’s BIOS doesn’t provide the configurable features you’re after, installing a software application like Fan Control is an option.

-If you want to take things a step further, a fan controller system could be the ideal hardware component to add to the system.
+If you want to take things a step further, a controller system could be the ideal hardware component to add to the system.

 How to maintain good airflow while keeping everything quiet

 In essence, try and install the largest fans you can.

 Motors spinning at a higher RPM (Revolutions Per Minute) can generate more noise.
-And the same holds true for the fan blades moving through the air.
+And the same holds for the blades moving through the air.

-The other main thing that helps with keeping your system cooler and also but quiet, is the number of fans you use.
+The other main thing that helps keep your system cooler and quiet is the number of fans you use.